 Whether you have a single, irreparable tooth or have lost several teeth to dental disease over time, dental implants can be a great restorative option.
 The treatment not only improves the cosmetics of the smile but also returns full functionality to your bite.
-Virginia Oral, Facial & Implant Surgery is proud to serve the dental implant needs of McLean and other Northern Virginia communities.
+Virginia Advanced Surgical Arts is proud to serve the dental implant needs of McLean, Reston, Leesburg, and other Metro D.C. communities.

 Dental implants are a fundamental part of our practice, where we replace single teeth, multiple teeth, and full dental arches.
-Board-certified oral and maxillofacial surgeons Dr. Timothy Gocke and Dr. Michael McAdams provide high-quality treatment and care to people in McLean, VA who want durable, natural-looking dental restoration.
+Our board-certified oral and maxillofacial surgeons provide high-quality treatment and care to people in who want durable, natural-looking dental restoration.

 Dental implants carry many important benefits, such as:

-- A lengthy lifespan that lasts for decades when placed by a skilled oral surgeon like Dr. Gocke and Dr. McAdams.
+A lengthy lifespan that lasts for decades when placed by a skilled oral surgeon

 Have good overall health and good oral health